osu-esdc/Arm-GNU-Toolchain-Setup/README.md

 NOTE: Get a different one if your computer is not running either x86 64-bit architecture or x64 architecture.
 [Arm GNU Toolchain](https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads)

-Download OpenOCD: get a linux .tar.gz file that matches your system's architecture.
+Download OpenOCD: get the linux .tar.gz file that matches your system's architecture.
+The file must be version 0.12.0-1!!!
 [OpenOCD](https://github.com/xpack-dev-tools/openocd-xpack/releases)